mjordan/test_rest_server/README.md

 namespace mjordan\TestRestServer;

 use mjordan\TestRestServer\TestRestServer;
-use GuzzleHttp\Client as GuzzleClient;
+// Works with non-Guzzle clients too.
+It's a real HTTP server! use GuzzleHttp\Client as GuzzleClient;

 // PHPUnit is not the only test tool this will work with.
 Any PHP test tool is OK.